How to Install Upflush Toilet And Shower? The Ultimate Guide!

 Another benefit is that it requires very little maintenance and can handle large volumes of waste with ease.
 If you’re thinking about installing an upflush toilet in your home, here’s what you need to know about how they work and how to properly install one.
 How Does an Upflush Toilet Work?

-The primary pump will typically last for many years without needing to be replaced, but it’s always good to have a backup just in case.
-Upflush toilets are designed to handle both solid and liquid waste with ease, so there’s no need to worry about clogs or backups.
+The primary pump will typically last for many years without needing to replace, but it’s always good to have a backup just in case.
+Upflush toilets are design to handle both solid and liquid waste with ease, so there’s no need to worry about clogs or backups.
 In fact, an upflush toilet will usually flush more effectively than a traditional gravity-fed model since there’s no chance for air pockets to form in the pipes.

 How to install an upflush toilet SANIFLO, part of my How to build a basement bathroom series 4 of 4